tremho/locale-string-tables/README.md

 This function works the same way, but you pass the singular form word itself, not an identifier to look up in the tables.

+pluralRules-en.js is provided by this library.
+Other languages do not have pluralRules scripts supplied.

 #### Parameters

 -   `locale` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The locale to pluralize this id for.
 If not given, the system locale is used.